dev-it-with-me/MealInsights/documentation/MasterFile.md

 - **CancelMealButton (Button):** Cancels the form and closes it.
 Goal: To discard changes and close the form.

 ## Component C1020.IngredientSelectorForMeal {#c1020-ingredientselectorformeal}
-Allows selecting ingredients and specifying quantities for the meal.
+Allows selecting ingredients and products and specifying quantities for the meal.
 This component is part of `C1004.AddEditMealForm`.
 It includes:
-- **IngredientSearchField (Text Input/Search):** Allows searching for available ingredients by name.
-Goal: To quickly find ingredients to add to the meal.
+- **IngredientSearchField (Text Input/Search):** Allows searching for available ingredients/products by name.
+Goal: To quickly find ingredients/products to add to the meal.
-- **C1024 SearchResultsList (List):** Displays ingredients matching the search query.
-Goal: To present selectable ingredients to the user.
+- **C1024 SearchResultsList (List):** Displays ingredients and products matching the search query.
+Goal: To present selectable ingredients and products to the user.
-- **QuantityInput (Number Input):** Input for specifying the quantity of the selected ingredient (e.g., grams, pcs).
-Goal: To define how much of an ingredient is used in the meal.
+- **QuantityInput (Number Input):** Input for specifying the quantity of the selected ingredient/product (e.g., grams, pcs).
+Goal: To define how much of an ingredient/product is used in the meal.
 - **UnitSelector (Dropdown/Select):** Allows selecting the unit for the quantity (e.g., g, ml, piece).
-Goal: To specify the measurement unit for the ingredient quantity.
+Goal: To specify the measurement unit for the ingredient/product quantity.
-- **AddIngredientToMealButton (Button):** Adds the selected ingredient with specified quantity to the current meal's list.
-Goal: To include the ingredient in the meal composition.
+- **AddIngredientToMealButton (Button):** Adds the selected ingredient/product with specified quantity to the current meal's list.
+Goal: To include the ingredient/product in the meal composition.
-- **C1025 SelectedIngredientsForMeal (Table/List):** Displays ingredients already added to the meal, with quantities and options to remove.
+- **C1025 SelectedIngredientsForMeal (Table/List):** Displays ingredients and products already added to the meal, with quantities and options to remove.
 Goal: To show the current composition of the meal and allow modifications.
 *Note: C1024 and C1025 within C1020 are local list components, not the page-level C1024/C1025.*

 ## Component C1021.IngredientEquivalentsManager {#c1021-ingredientequivalentsmanager}
-For each ingredient in the meal, allows specifying equivalent ingredients.
+For each ingredient/product in the meal, allows specifying equivalent ingredients/products.
 This component is part of `C1004.AddEditMealForm`.
 Key elements are:
-- **MealIngredientDropdown (Dropdown/Select):** Selects an ingredient from the current meal to manage its equivalents.
-Goal: To choose which meal ingredient to define alternatives for.
+- **MealIngredientDropdown (Dropdown/Select):** Selects an ingredient/product from the current meal to manage its equivalents.
+Goal: To choose which meal ingredient/product to define alternatives for.
 (Trigger: `Changes in C1025 (SelectedIngredientsForMeal)`)
-- **C1026 EquivalentIngredientSearch (Component):** Allows searching and selecting ingredients that can be used as equivalents.
-Goal: To find and add alternative ingredients.
+- **C1026 EquivalentIngredientSearch (Component):** Allows searching and selecting ingredients/products that can be used as equivalents.
+Goal: To find and add alternative ingredients/products.
 (Trigger: `Selection in MealIngredientDropdown`)
-- **AddEquivalentButton (Button):** Adds the selected ingredient from C1026 as an equivalent.
-Goal: To list an alternative for the chosen meal ingredient.
+- **AddEquivalentButton (Button):** Adds the selected ingredient/product from C1026 as an equivalent.
+Goal: To list an alternative for the chosen meal ingredient/product.
 (Trigger: `Selection in C1026 and MealIngredientDropdown`)
-- **C1027 CurrentEquivalentsList (List):** Displays the list of equivalents for the meal ingredient selected in MealIngredientDropdown.
-Goal: To show currently defined alternatives for a specific ingredient.
+- **C1027 CurrentEquivalentsList (List):** Displays the list of equivalents for the meal ingredient/product selected in MealIngredientDropdown.
+Goal: To show currently defined alternatives for a specific ingredient/product.
 (Trigger: `Selection in MealIngredientDropdown / Click AddEquivalentButton`)
 *Note: C1026 and C1027 within C1021 are local list/component, not page-level components.*

 ## List of Dynamic Objects C1005.MealsList {#c1005-mealslist}